online-ml/river/docs/examples/sentence_classification.md

     Spam: False

-Let's start by building a simple model like a naive bayes classifier.
-We will first transform the sentences with a tf-idf to feed our model.
+Let's start by building a simple model like a Naive Bayes classifier.
+We will first preprocess the sentences with a TF-IDF transform that our model can consume.
 Then, we will measure the accuracy of our model with the AUC metric.
-This metric is adapted when the classes of our dataset are not uniformly distributed.
-In addition, the Naive Bayes models can perform very well on unbalanced datasets and supports multiple classes for multiple classification problems.
+This is the right metric to use when the classes are not balanced.
+In addition, the Naive Bayes models can perform very well on unbalanced datasets and can be used for both binary and multi-class classification problems.

 ```python